 293. Blood Mountain (2006) - Mastodon

 From the success of Leviathan, Mastodon digs deeper into their prog/classic rock influences while conducting a proper sequel with their next elemental-based offering Blood Mountain.
 Just as Leviathan revolved around Moby Dick, Mountain is structured around the concept of climbing a mountain and tripping balls on the way up.
 Or something.
-"Crystal Skull" and "The Wolf Is Loose" prove they were heavier than ever, while "Sleeping Giant" is on an entirely other level; a full-on prog fest with a gorgeous, building, linear intro, spaced-out guitar lines, and clean/harsh vocals mixed with a mid-temp groove that Brann Dailor still can't stop doing constant drum fills over.
+"Crystal Skull" and "The Wolf Is Loose" prove that they were heavier than ever, while "Sleeping Giant" is on an entirely other level; a full-on prog fest with a gorgeous, building, linear intro, spaced-out guitar lines, and clean/harsh vocals mixed with a mid-temp groove that Brann Dailor still cannot stop doing constant drum fills over.

 292. In Utero (1993) - Nirvana